Audrey Meadows: Career outside The Honeymooners

-Meadows appeared in a 1960 episode of Alfred Hitchcock Presents, titled "Mrs. Bixby and the Colonel's Coat", one of the 17 episodes in the 10-year series directed by Hitchcock himself, and a rare light-hearted one.
+Meadows appeared in a 1960 episode of Alfred Hitchcock Presents titled "Mrs. Bixby and the Colonel's Coat", one of the 17 episodes in the 10-year series directed by Hitchcock, and a rare light-hearted one.

-She appeared in feature films and appeared on Dean Martin's television variety shows and celebrity roasts.
+She appeared in feature films and on Dean Martin's television variety shows and celebrity roasts.
 She starred in an episode of Wagon Train in the episode's titled role of Nancy Palmer.
-Years later Meadows returned to situation comedy, playing Ted Knight's mother-in-law in Too Close for Comfort (1982–85).
+Years later, Meadows played Ted Knight's mother-in-law in Too Close for Comfort (1982–1985).

 She guest-starred on The Red Skelton Show, made an appearance in an episode of Murder, She Wrote ("If the Frame Fits"), and made an appearance in an episode of The Simpsons ("Old Money"), wherein she voiced the role of Bea Simmons, Grampa Simpson's girlfriend.
+During the second year of her second retirement, she returned to television in 1988 on CBS Summer Playhouse.
 Her last work was an appearance on Dave's World, in which she played the mother of Kenny (Shadoe Stevens).

+In total, Meadows earned four Primetime Emmy nominations for her television work, winning one for The Jackie Gleason Show.

 Personal life

-In 1956 (during the run of The Honeymooners), she married a wealthy real estate man named Randolph Rouse.
+In 1956 (during the run of The Honeymooners), Meadows married Randolph Rouse, a wealthy real-estate businessman.
 On August 24, 1961, Meadows married her second husband, Robert F. Six, president of Continental Airlines, in Honolulu, Hawaii.
 He died on October 6, 1986.

 Banking and marketing career

-Meadows served as director of the First National Bank of Denver for 11 years, the first woman to hold this position.
-For twenty years, from 1961 to 1981, she was an advisory director of Continental Airlines, where she was actively involved in marketing programs that included the designs of flight attendant and customer service agent uniforms, aircraft interiors, and Continental's exclusive "President's Club" airport club lounges.
+Meadows served as director of the First National Bank of Denver for 11 years, the first woman to hold the position.
+From 1961 to 1981, she was an advisory director of Continental Airlines, where she was actively involved in marketing programs that included the designs of flight attendant and customer-service agent uniforms, aircraft interiors and Continental's exclusive President's Club airport club lounges.